Umarkhabiliy/Umarkhabiliy/README.md

 ## Hi there ✌🏻, I'm Umar Khabiliy 👋🏻

 - 📱 I’m currently working on mobile sphere ...
-- 🧑🏻‍💻 I’m currently learning flutter & swift ...
+- 🧑🏻‍💻 I’m currently learning flutter & NodeJS ...
 - 🏢 I’m looking to collaborate on with big ambition companies ...
 - 💬 Ask me about all of mobile devolepment and how monetization mobile app ...
 - 👨‍💻 All of my projects are available at [My Blog](https://t.me/TashkentIT)